Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

   <img src="{{ page.root }}/fig/03_03_abs_phyl_plot.png" alt="Plot of the absolute abundance of each Phylum in the two samples." />
 </a>

-We can see that the most abundant phyla in ERR4998593 are Proteobacteria and Actinobacteria.
+We can see that the most abundant phyla in both samples are Proteobacteria and Actinobacteria.

 ## Transformation of data